A Boogie Wit Da Hoodie links up with artists from all over the globe on “International Artist.”

 How much do you want to bet that Boogie’s best friend is a bank account?
 How much do you want to bet that Tory’s best friend is a Macbook with an auto-tune application on it?

 SONG BY SONG BREAKDOWN

 2. MIA (4/5)

 3. NONCHALANT (4/5)

-I want to let you know this: This EP is not bad, but it’s also not that special.
-It has hits, but it also has songs that are not memorable.
-It’s one big contradictory-laden project that you will either enjoy or despise.
+International Artist is not bad, but it’s also nothing special.
+The album has hits, but it also has songs that are not memorable at all.
+I think you will either enjoy or despise it.